w3f/research/docs/Polkadot/security/keys/1-accounts-more.md

 The [dalek ecosystem](https://github.com/dalek-cryptography) offers a remarkably well-designed infrastructure for zero-knowledge proofs without relying on pairings.
 For deeper insights, see these two foundational articles on bulletproofs and programmable constraint systems:
  [Bulletproofs Pre-release](https://medium.com/interstellar/bulletproofs-pre-release-fcb1feb36d4b) and [Programmable Constrait Systems for Bulletproofs](https://medium.com/interstellar/programmable-constraint-systems-for-bulletproofs-365b9feb92f7)

 All these crates use Ristretto points, so adopting Ristretto for account public keys provides access to advanced tools for building protocols that avoid pairings and operate directly on account keys.
-In principle, these tools could be abstracted to support other twisted Edwards curves, such as FourQ and Zcash's Jubjub.
-Abstracting them for short Weierstrass curves like secp256k1, may result in the loss of certain batching optimizations.
+In principle, these tools could support other twisted Edwards curves, such as FourQ and Zcash's Jubjub.
+By contrast, abstracting them for short Weierstrass curves like secp256k1 may result in the loss of certain batching optimizations.

 **For further information or questions please contact:** [Jeffrey Burdges](/team_members/jeff.md)